 Covid-19 Tenure Clock Extension FAQ

-In response to recent COVID-19-related disruptions to scholarly work and teaching, the Kansas Board of Regents has approved a one-time, one-year system-wide exception for tenure-clock extensions due to COVID-19 from counting toward its two-extension limit policy.
+In response to COVID-19-related disruptions to scholarly work and teaching, the Kansas Board of Regents approved a one-time, one-year, system-wide exception for tenure-clock extensions counting toward its two extension limit policy.

-All tenure-track faculty who are in their probationary period during the Spring 2020.
+All tenure-track faculty who were in their probationary period during the Spring 2020.

-Yes, you may decide to proceed with your promotion and tenure review in advance of your new mandatory review year.
+Yes, you may decide to forego the COVID-19 extension and proceed with your promotion and tenure review as originally scheduled.
 For administrative purposes, such review would be comparable to going up for ‘early tenure.’
-Be sure to alert your chair/dean of this decision and attend to internal deadlines for securing external letters and submitting your dossier for review.
+Be sure to alert your chair/dean of your intentions, and work together to abide by internal deadlines for securing external letters and submitting your dossier for review.